Math Department Life

 Member of the Rotational Graduate Development Program at Willis Towers Watson

-“From the moment I stepped on to campus my freshman fall, […I] immediately felt at home.”
+“From the moment I stepped on to campus my first fall, […I] immediately felt at home.”
 Jess passed her first actuarial science exam in her first year at Etown, and completed three completed before graduation.
 She received four different job offers while in her final year at Etown, and she accepted the offer from Willis Towers Watson in November of 2015 where she will explore different areas of her firm while taking her actuarial exams before picking a position that she most enjoys.
 Her favorite memory of Etown is of the people here.
 Every memory she has is made special by the people she shared it with.
 Although, the food she ate in ten different European countries her sophomore year while studying in Belgium and traveling around Europe was noteworthy as well.

 Life after Etown